pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/README.md

 * The bundle adds methods to natively register JS and CSS files to be loaded with the admin interface and in editmode.

 To get started quickly, you can extend `Pimcore\Extension\Bundle\AbstractPimcoreBundle` which already implements all methods defined by the interface.
-Besides name, description and version as shown in the extension manager, the interface defines the following methods you can use to configure your bundle:
+Besides name, description and version as shown in the extension manager, the `PimcoreBundleInterface` interface defines the following methods you can use to configure your bundle:

 ```php